dudarev/cghub/cghub/docs/source/howitworks.rst

     # help.py

     HELP_HINTS = {
-        'UUID': 'Sample tooltip for "UUID", and this is <a href="#" class="js-help-link" data-slug="uuid-help">link</a>, click to view help page!', 'Study': 'Sample tooltip for "Study"',
+        'Analysis Id': 'Sample tooltip for "UUID", and this is <a href="#" class="js-help-link" data-slug="analysis-id-help">link</a>, click to view help page!', 'Study': 'Sample tooltip for "Study"',
         'Study:TCGA': 'Sample tooltip for "Study/TCGA"',
         'Study:TCGA Benchmark': 'Sample tooltip for "Study/TCGA Benchmark"',